-- c.
-Use of water from fire hydrants shall be limited to firefighting and activities necessary to maintain public health, safety, and welfare only. - d.
-No applications for new, additional, expanded, or larger water service connections, meters, service lines, pipeline extensions, mains, or water service facilities of any kind shall be allowed or approved.
+- a.
+Irrigation of any landscaped areas is prohibited. - b.
+Use of water from fire hydrants shall be limited to firefighting and activities necessary to maintain public health, safety, and welfare only. - c.
+No applications for new, additional, expanded, or larger water service connections, meters, service lines, pipeline extensions, mains, or water service facilities of any kind shall be allowed or approved - d.
 Additional measures may be added as needed.

-5.3.3 Wholesale Customers
+5.3 Drought Response Stages - Wholesale Customers

-All WTCPUA wholesale treated water customers are required to develop and formally adopt drought contingency plans for their own systems in accordance with Title 30 Texas Administrative Code Sections 288.20 and 288.22.
+All WTCPUA wholesale treated water customers are required to develop and formally adopt drought contingency plans for their own systems in accordance with Title 30 TAC §§288.20 and §288.22.
 The measures of this Plan must be at least as stringent as the drought response measures required by WTCPUA for its retail customers.
 Wholesale treated water customers must include in their wholesale water supply contracts the requirement that each successive wholesale customer develop and formally adopt a drought contingency plan.

-Stage 1 - Mild Water Shortage - Voluntary Measures
+Stage 1 - Mild Water Shortage - Mandatory Measures